etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Type - The kind of event.
+* `type` - the kind of event.
 A PUT type indicates new data has been stored to the key.
 A DELETE indicates the key was deleted.
-* KV - The KeyValue associated with the event.
+* `kv` - the KeyValue associated with the event.
 A PUT event contains current kv pair.
 A PUT event with kv.Version=1 indicates the creation of a key.
 A DELETE event contains the deleted key with its modification revision set to the revision of deletion.
-* Prev_KV - The key-value pair for the key from the revision immediately before the event.
+* `prev_kv` - the key-value pair for the key from the revision immediately before the event.
 To save bandwidth, it is only filled out if the watch has explicitly enabled it.

 ### Watch streams